Infinite-Impact-Insights/kig.re/_posts/2014-08-02-arduino-ide-alternatives.md

 IDEA (haha, sorry Eclipse!
 You are still number two :) and was able to diagnose and fix the issue with the timing of opening serial port and uploading the sketch.
-A few hours later [my pull request was merged](https://github.com/jantje/arduino-eclipse-plugin/commit/fd0f6de12ebf41a0ba484d3007bfed77c67380ec), and the nightly build of Eclipse Plugin started working for everyone with Arduino Eslpora!
+A few hours later [my pull request was merged](https://github.com/jantje/arduino-eclipse-plugin/commit/fd0f6de12ebf41a0ba484d3007bfed77c67380ec), and the nightly build of Eclipse Plugin started working for everyone with Arduino Esplora!
 That, my friends, is the true power of open source.

 While I was at it, I also [updated the README](https://github.com/jantje/arduino-eclipse-plugin/commit/ed794f8ed6d89a1a3c0cb0354bbc162de81bf821)